-For one, you can avoid certain foods, ingredients, and drinks.
+For one, you can avoid certain foods, ingredients, and drinks that may cause bladder irritation and result in or worsen bladder symptoms.
 These include:

 You might consider removing all of these ingredients from your diet and slowly adding them back in one at a time.
-This way, you can narrow in on which one is contributing to your urinary urgency.
+This way, you can narrow down which one is contributing to your urinary symptoms.

 Lose Extra Weight